jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Notes and their subsequent review are essential for long-term retention

-- Recommendations from other people are as good, if not better, than algorithmic suggestions
+- Recommendations from other humans are as good, if not better, than algorithmic suggestions

-The rest of this post is an attempt at articulating digital information tools as I wish they existed and how their current predecessors are lacking.
-What's also probably lacking are my [habits and workflows](https://www.buildingasecondbrain.com/) around this - but I'm looking at tools specifically here.
+In the rest of this post I attempt to explain the digital tools I wish existed, and how the the currently available tools do not suffice.
+What are also probably lacking are my [habits and workflows](https://www.buildingasecondbrain.com/) around this - but I'm looking at tools specifically here.

 ## Queue management for inbound digital content

 Where to begin?
 Probably the most common problem I see myself and other people dealing with is processing the incoming deluge of articles to read and videos to watch.
 This isn't all personal recommendations - it encompasses any and all content I think my future self would appreciate me consuming.
 A list of issues, roughly by order of appearance:

-- Links arrive from a variety of sources including text messages from friends, email conversations, tweetstorms and replies, references in books, suggestions in real-world conversations, and more.
+- Content (or links to it) arrive from a variety of sources including text messages from friends, email conversations, tweetstorms and replies, references in books, suggestions in real-world conversations, and more.

-- Every book, article, post, or Tweet has the potential to lead to more content.
+- Every book, article, post, or tweet has the potential to lead to more content.

-- The content is published in a variety of formats including but not limited to images, sound files, videos, diagrams, long-from paywalled articles, PDFs, powerpoint presentations, and base 64 encoded blobs.
+- Content is published in a variety of formats including but not limited to images, sound files, videos, Google Drive docs, diagrams, long-from paywalled articles, PDFs, powerpoint presentations, and base 64 encoded blobs.

-- I have little visibility into the required time investment and foundational context until I've opened it and started thinking about it.
+- I have little visibility into required time investment and foundational context until I've opened it and started thinking about it.
 Should I sit down with a pen and paper to read this or can I skim it while waiting for my coffee?

 - Learning, work, news, and entertainment all have different priorities in my life (roughly in that order).

+#TODO: unclear
-- I would like to be able to batch process content in different "streams" regardless of their format.
-For example: I have two hours, let me work through the interesting articles my friends sent me last week.
-Or: I'd like to spend some time working through the resources I have saved about this programming language.
-Or even: show me all the interesting videos I've saved over the past month.
+- I would like to batch process content in different "streams" regardless of their format.
+For example: I have two hours, let me work through intere my friends sent me last week.
+Or: show me all the interesting videos I've queued over the past month.

-- I'm not always connected to a stable internet connection - sometimes I'm on the subway, other times the internet is just too slow and unreliable.
+- I'm not always connected to a stable internet connection.

 - If it's a long piece of content I want my position saved reliably so I can resume at a later point.

-- I may want it in a different format than the one it was originally published in (audio → text, text → audio, pdf → ebook).
+- I often want it in a different format than the one it was originally published in (audio → text, text → audio, pdf → ebook).
 Automated conversion works but is cumbersome.
-Listening to articles requires sending them to a special app, converting articles to ebooks is annoying and loses a lot of formatting, etc.
+Listening to text articles requires sending them to a special app and converting articles to ebooks is annoying and loses a lot of formatting and navigation.

 - I love to respond to a person's recommendation - preferably before they’ve forgotten why they sent me it in the first place.

-- I want to keep a centralized history of the content I consume tied to my notes and annotations in case I want to access it again or share it later.
+- I'd like a centralized history of content tied to my notes and annotations in case I want to find it again later.
 It feels like every week I'm speaking with someone and I remember a blog post I read a few months ago they might find relevant ... or was it a Reddit post?
-Can I find it my history ... and so on.
+Can I find it my history?
+Oh no, it's been replaced with `[deleted]` ... find a archived copy... rinse and repeat.

-Following my curiosity feels like chasing a caffinated bunny around while real understanding  requires time, perspective, and reflection.
+Following my curiosity feels like chasing a caffeinated bunny around while real understanding requires time, perspective, and reflection.
 The internet makes the former much easier - so I find myself constantly trying to balance the two.
-Additionally, my energy and attention levels vary throughout the day and it's far easier to just open Twitter rather than continue reading a long-form article I started on my desktop two days ago.
+Additionally, my energy and attention levels vary throughout the day and it's far easier to just open Twitter rather than continue reading a long-form article I started on my laptop two days ago.
 Too often I default to the lower-friction one.

 Honorable Mentions: [Pocket](https://www.alfredapp.com/), [Instapaper](https://www.instapaper.com/)

 ## A universal book log, recommendation & sharing system

 I love exploring other peoples' reading lists.
-Here’s my [own poorly organized list](/books).
+Here’s [my own](/books).
 I find everyone keeps their reading lists in different formats on different platforms.
 Plaintext lists are nice but hard to parse.
 Spreadsheets are easy to parse but a pain to manage.
 Third-party services aren't interoperable, require logins, and are not future-proof.

 Part of the problem here is [metadata is hard](https://people.well.com/user/doctorow/metacrap.htm).
 Someone has to sit there and fill out the author, title, subtitle, summary, page count - and they’re probably not going to do it for free.
-Amazon is a good at it but, [is hostile to publishers](https://stallman.org/amazon.html#publishing).
+Amazon is a good at it but [is hostile to publishers](https://stallman.org/amazon.html#publishing).
 Goodreads has much potential but [seems to have stagnated](https://onezero.medium.com/almost-everything-about-goodreads-is-broken-662e424244d5).
-Linking to the book's Wikipedia entry would be my preference but I find only about 1 in 5 books I check for actually have one.
+Linking to the book's Wikipedia entry would be my preference but very few books have an entry.

 Whatever this tool for managing my ever-growing reading list will be, it should:

-- Let me to compare my reading lists with someone else's to see overlap.
+- Let me compare my reading list with another to see overlap.
 I find this a wonderful way to spark conversation and find common interests.

 - Allow me to tag books instead of placing them into static lists (think clusters or tag clouds).

 - Be tied to my highlights, annotations, and bookmarks in a non-proprietary, searchable, and shareable format.
 Make them public if I want to.

-- Save context on where and when I found this book, why I thought it was important to read, when I read it, what I wrote down while reading it, and what other content I consumed because of it.
+- Save context on where and when I found this book: why I thought it was important to read, when I read it, what I wrote down while reading it, and what other content I discovered through it.

 - Let me query this tool like a relational database.
 For example: show me all books about scaling startups recommended by people I follow on Twitter or by people they follow.
 The current Twitter search makes me feel like I'm using a government site created before I myself even knew what a computer was.